realJustinLee/LiCMS/README.md

 - For database management, I used SQLAlchemy to simplify the complex SQL queries into object operations, which provided me with an object-oriented interface for all CRUD operations.
 - For continuous integration, I integrated this project with Travis-CI and Jenkins.
 - For auto-deploying and self-sustaining, thanks to docker.
-I achieved these with docker-compose and a self-implemented flask CLI extension.
+I achieved these with docker compose and a self-implemented flask CLI extension.
 - For Tow Step Verification or 2FA, it's implemented via the `TOTP` (Time-based One-time Password) algorithm.
 - For unexpected errors, LiCMS will email the `LICMS_ADMIN` configured in `.env-licms`.